Business Administration (MBAA)

 Prerequisites: MBAA 514.

-This is a capstone course in the MBAA program that expands on the skills, knowledge, and abilities the students have achieved in their core courses.
+This course expands on the skills, knowledge, and abilities the students have achieved in their core MBAA courses.
 Students examine applications of long-term planning and management tools in aviation related industries, and formulate the strategic vision and policies to achieve such a perspective.
 Emphasis is on research and analysis in the field of Strategic Management.
 Applications of the concepts are applied to the domestic and international activities of airlines, airports, manufacturing, service, merchandising and government organizations to sustain a competitive advantage.
-Prerequisite: Completion of all MBAA core courses: MBAA 514, MBAA 517, MBAA 518, MBAA 522, MBAA 523, and MBAA 604.
+All MBAA core courses must be complete before taking MBAA 635.

 MBAA 653 International Finance 3 Credits (3,0)

 This course introduces the student to the role of international financial considerations in the development of corporate financial policy.
-The course studies and analyzes the international financial market, exchange rate behavior, exchange rate risk management, long-term asset and liability management, and short-term asset and liability management.
-Specific topics, such as, financing international trade, forecasting exchange rates, hedging techniques, international financial markets, long-term debt financing, country risk analysis, and multinational budgeting will be addressed
+The course will examine the international financial management environment with an emphasis on exchange rate behavior, risk management, and asset management from a global perspective.

 Prerequisites: MBAA 518.